-Lord Derby, Lancashire’s highest-ranked nobleman and its principal royalist, once offered the opinion that the English civil wars had been a ‘general plague of madness’.
-Complex and bedevilling, the earl defied anyone to tell the complete story of ‘so foolish, so wicked, so lasting a war’.
+Lord Derby, Lancashire’s highest-ranked nobleman and its principal royalist, offered the opinion that the English civil wars had been a ‘general plague of madness’.
+The earl defied anyone to tell the complete story of ‘so foolish, so wicked, so lasting a war’.
 Yet attempting to chronicle and to explain the events is both fascinating and hugely important.

-In the early months of the civil wars many could barely distinguish what it was that divided people in ‘this war without an enemy’, as the royalist William Waller famously wrote; yet by the end of it parliament had abolished monarchy itself and created the only republic in over a millennium of England’s history.
-Over the ensuing centuries this period has been described variously as a rebellion, as a series of civil wars, even as a revolution.
+In the early months of the civil wars many could barely distinguish what it was that divided people.
+‘This war without an enemy’, as the royalist William Waller famously wrote.
+By the end of it parliament had abolished monarchy and created the only republic in over a millennium of England’s history.
+Over the centuries this period has been described variously as a series of civil wars, even as a revolution.

 Lancashire’s role in these momentous events was quite distinctive, and relative to the size of its population particularly important.
-Lancashire lay right at the centre of the wars, for the conflict did not just encompass England but Ireland and Scotland too, and Lancashire’s position on the coast facing Catholic, Royalist Ireland was seen as critical from the very first months.
-And being on the main route south from Scotland meant that the county witnessed a good deal of marching and marauding armies from the north.
+Lancashire lay right at the centre of the wars.
+The conflict did not just encompass England but Ireland and Scotland too.
+Lancashire’s position on the coast facing Catholic, Royalist Ireland was critical from the very first months.
+Situated on the route from Scotland meant that it witnessed many marauding armies.

 - Author: Stephen Bull